 Love one someone madly.
 Lose your head to find it.

 I saw clear-cuts of the Pacific Northwest in person for the first time in 1998.
 I knew then that to call for cutting the forest like that, a man must be severed from himself.
-The laborer is not severed as he labors to ensure his food and shelter directly or for pay.
-The laborer's hands are clean.
+Surely, I am familiar with the cost of my own severance.

 Images © 2013 Jack Gescheidt at JackPhoto.com

-The song, 'Without You' is written by Eddie Vedder, published by eV songs unlimited (ASCAP) and used by permission.
+'Without You', Written by Eddie Vedder, published by eV songs unlimited (ASCAP) and used by permission.
 All rights reserved.